Surprising Side Effects Wine Has On Your Heart, Says Science

 "It's unclear whether red wine is directly associated with this benefit or whether other factors are at play," said Dr. Robert Kloner, chief science officer and director of cardiovascular research at Huntington Medical Research Institutes and a professor of medicine at the University of Southern California in an American Heart Association press release.
 "It might be that wine drinkers are more likely to have a healthier lifestyle and a healthier diet such as the Mediterranean diet, which is known to be cardioprotective," he added.

 Here's everything you need to know about wine and your heart.
-Read on, and for more on how to eat healthy, don't miss 7 Healthiest Foods to Eat Right Now.
+Read on, and for more on how to eat healthy, don't miss Eating Habits to Lose Abdominal Fat As You Age, Say Dietitians.